 $1000 or more.
 I have often bartered these cases for things

 I want.
 (I would love to recarpet my house, or replace my garage

 door, or have an expert retile my kitchen floor…ask about it!)
 Every

 one is a unique challenge, mixing engineering, carpentry, art design, and

 gadgeteering.
 Contact me and bring back the thrill of that corner

 arcade, right there in your own home!

-I've built seven machines so far, counting my handmade case, TRON's
+I've built nine machines so far, counting my handmade case, TRON's

 Game Grid.
 Click on my picture at the